paulet-art/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 15 - script that changes the owner and the group owner of _hello to vincent and staff respectively task 16 - script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+task 15 - script that changes the owner and the group owner of _hello to vincent and staff respectively task 16 - script that changes the owner of the file hello to betty only if it is owned by the user guillaume task 17 - script that will play the StarWars IV episode in the terminal